Health and longevity starts in the gut. But your gut needs help. You need to provide your gut with the building blocks in order to improve digestion.

 Alcohol in large quantities, refined sugar and industrial seed oils are the main culprits that we need to consume less of.

-Want for cool foods that are good for you?
+Want more foods that are good for you?
 Read our list of 7 superfoods for healthy skin.
 It's a companion piece to this one!

 Over to you!